-Flood insurance vs. hurricane insurance
+Flood insurance versus hurricane insurance

 Damage from hurricanes typically falls into two categories: wind and water.
 As a result, there is typically no insurance policy specifically for hurricane damage.
-If you’re in an area affected by hurricanes, it’s important to make sure you’re protected by both homeowners insurance and flood insurance.
+If you’re in an area affected by hurricanes, it’s important to make sure you’re protected by both homeowners and flood insurance.

 Is homeowners insurance required to get a mortgage?

 Yes, most lenders will require you to purchase homeowners insurance as a condition of approving your mortgage.
 Lenders also usually require you to continue buying homeowners insurance until you have fully paid off the loan.
 That’s why mortgage companies collect payments toward your insurance premiums as part of your monthly mortgage bill and pay these premiums for you when they are due.
-Depending on where you live, your lender may require you to purchase flood or earthquake insurance too.
+Depending on where you live, your lender may require you to purchase flood or earthquake insurance, too.

 Get a quote on homeowners insurance

 Matic is a digital insurance marketplace that can help you find the right homeowner's policy to help you save on your homeowner's insurance.
 Get a free quote and compare policies from top-rated carriers.

 Last reviewed and updated August 2023 by Freedom Mortgage.